Have you been thinking about quitting smoking or vaping? It’s not easy to do, but the benefits are pretty damn amazing.

 Deep breathing: Inhale through your nose and hold it for a count of 5.
 Slowly breathe out through your mouth for a count of 7.
 Repeat a few times to reduce your cravings, stress and anxiety.

-Drink water: Replace the smoking habit with a healthy one.
+Drink water: Replace the smoking or vaping habit with a healthy one.
 Drinking water will change the feeling and taste in your mouth and will actually help reduce cravings.

-On that note, you can simply dial 1-877-455-2233 to connect with a specialized expert who can assess your readiness to quit smoking, help you pick a Quit Date, and help establish a quit plan that includes tips and tools to get you ready.
+On that note, in BC you can simply dial 1-877-455-2233, or anywhere in Canada dial 1-866-366-3667 to connect with a specialized expert who can assess your readiness to quit, help you pick a Quit Date, and help establish a quit plan that includes tips and tools to get you ready.
 Once your Quit Date arrives, your free coach will call to check on your progress, review the challenges, reinforce your reasons for quitting, provide new coping strategies, and help you get back on track if you’ve had a slip.
 Learn more here.

 Celebrate your success!

 Pat yourself on the back!
-Tell people how long you’ve gone without smoking.
-It’s a major achievement, after all, and you have every right to be proud.
+Tell people how long you’ve gone without smoking or vaping.
+It’s an awesome achievement, and you have every right to be proud.

 If you’re wondering how to quit smoking, we’ve got your back!